swetina/hello-world/README.md

 ... to learn github
 This is an edit to README.md

+Deleting the second
-And this is a second edit
+And adding a third one